Proposed amendments to Minnesota water quality standards. (Revisor's ID: R-04572)

 Minnesota’s surface waters are currently assigned multiple beneficial uses (e.g., drinking water, aquatic life, industrial consumption) based on which beneficial uses are or should be attained in those waters.
 Different physical and chemical standards apply depending on the beneficial uses that need to be protected in each water.
 Unless specifically reclassified in rule, all waters are by default assigned the uses for aquatic life, industrial and agricultural use, wildlife, and aesthetic enjoyment.
 Minn R. 7050.0405 establishes that any person may petition the MPCA to consider the reclassification of a water body by submitting evidence that:

 - a beneficial use does not exist; or

 U.S. Steel Corporation submitted a petition on August 31, 2018, requesting specific changes to the use classification of the portion of Dark River currently classified as a trout stream.
 This portion of the Dark River (AUID 09030005-525) originates 1.59 miles downstream of Dark Lake and continues for 7.91 miles.
 The portions of the Dark River upstream and downstream of this section are not currently being considered for reclassification.

 The petition specifically requests to remove the Class 1B (drinking water), Class 3 (industrial consumption) and Class 4A (agricultural irrigation) beneficial use designations from the trout stream portion of the Dark River on the basis that they are not existing or attainable uses.
-U.S. Steel has provided the documentation required under Minn.
-R. 7050.0405 in their petition, and the MPCA has thoroughly reviewed the petition request and agrees that the information submitted supports the requested review of the designated uses.
+U.S. Steel provided the documentation required under Minn.
+R. 7050.0405 in their petition, and the MPCA thoroughly reviewed the petition request and agreed that the information submitted supports the requested review of the designated uses.